plotti/firebase_api/README.md

-# Cloud Functions Master Course
+# CHMEDIA FIREBASE API

-Everything you need to know to be successful with Firebase Cloud Functions 2.0.
+This is a small Firebase API that allows Kaltura and Applicaster to send events to it and we will save these events.

-Enroll in the Course
+For some events Airship will be triggered through the API.
+(TODO)